Spring Equinox: standing at the threshold between dark and light

 Today is the Spring Equinox, the point on the Wheel of the Year that marks the time when days grow longer than nights.
 We have left Winter behind and warmth is slowly returning to the Earth once more, awakening nature's life force with the vibrancy, aliveness and fertility of the new season of Spring.
 Right now, we are at the threshold into the light half of the year, when nature springs into action and prepares for growth.

-Spring flowers are now blooming in the garden, from highly scented hyacinths and cheery daffodils to colourful crocuses and delicate primroses, whilst in …
+Spring flowers are now blooming in the garden, from highly scented hyacinths and cheery daffodils to colourful crocuses and delicate primroses, whilst …

 It was when I was walking back from the woodshed with a basketful of logs at the end of a sunny afternoon a few days ago that I noticed it.
 The sun was setting, visibly later in the day, drawing the evening out.
 In a hasty last burst of energy before dropping below the horizon, the golden ball in the sky was playing hide-and-seek with a lacy veil of dark grey clouds rolling up from the south.
 I was in awe of this striking spectacle of light, of course I was, but it was something else that caught my attention. …